12 Queensland restaurants that will blow your mind

 Ones that make you dream of certain dishes for years to come.
 Ones with a three-month waiting list for a Saturday night booking.
 And the ones under the helm of Australia’s most exciting and innovate chefs.

-If you’re a bona fide foodie on a mission to try all of the best restaurants Queensland has to offer, this list is for you.
+If you’re a bona fide foodie on a mission to try all of the best restaurants in Queensland and all they have to offer, this list is for you.

 The Fish House, Burleigh Heads, Gold Coast

 There’s a good reason why we’ve espoused the virtues of The Fish House before.
-And the twice-daily delivery of fresh fish, enviable Burleigh Heads location, and sophisticated wine list are just a few of the reasons why it was again awarded two chefs hats in the 2017 Queensland Good Food Guide.
+And the twice-daily delivery of fresh fish, enviable Burleigh Heads location, and sophisticated wine list are just a few of the reasons why it was again awarded a chefs hat in the 2019 Australian Good Food Guide.

-For the best chance of menu sampling, order the Chef’s Selection ($90 per person), which may see you slurping live dry opened Sydney Rock Oysters, supping simple lemony fish soup, spooning red claw yabby risotto and signing off with Patagonian Toothfish.
+For the best chance of menu sampling, order the Chef’s Selection ($110 per person), which may see you slurping live dry opened Sydney Rock Oysters, supping simple lemony fish soup, spooning prawn bisque risotto and signing off with Patagonian Toothfish.

 Rick Shores, Burleigh Heads, Gold Coast

-Named “One of the most likeable restaurants to open anywhere in the past 12 months in Australia” in The Australian‘s Hot 50 Restaurant Awards 2016, Rick Shores is so close to the water it’s literally lapped by the waves.
+Named as one of the best dining experiences in the country by The Australian Financial Review‘s 2018 Top 100 Restaurant awards, Rick Shores is so close to the water it’s literally lapped by the waves.

 But with a culinary team drawn from the kitchens of some of Australia’s top South-East Asian restaurants (Spirit House, LONgTIME, Longrain), the food here almost outshines the view.

-Take your time with the menu and enjoy inventive bar snacks like lamb belly bao, with kimchi peas and fried egg mayo and ‘Ricks’ fried bug roll, with gem lettuce and sriracha, through to ocean trout tartare and king prawn yellow curry.
+Take your time with the menu and enjoy inventive bar snacks like ‘Ricks’ fried bug roll, with gem lettuce and sriracha, through to fried shrimp wonton with smoked ham broth and pork floss.

-Crowned the number one restaurant in Queensland for 2017 by Gourmet Traveller, chic dining darling Urbane has long been one of Brisbane‘s best-kept secrets.
+Crowned as one of the Top 100 restaurants in Australia by both Gourmet Traveller and Gault&Millau’s 2018 awards, chic dining darling Urbane has long been one of Brisbane‘s best-kept secrets.

-It’s an interesting formula for success: open only two nights per week, a vegan chef, and degustation-only menu.
+It’s an interesting formula for success: open only three nights per week, a vegan chef, and degustation-only menu.
 But, oh how it works.

-The five or eight-course omnivore or herbivore menus take diners on a journey from the interesting (blue potato, cashew, macadamia) to the intriguing (tomato, pickled walnut) with ingredients changing depending on seasonal availability.
+The five or seven-course omnivore or herbivore menus take diners on a journey from the interesting (yellow peach and lobster consommé) to the intriguing (poached fennel on brioche with nori and miso butter) with ingredients changing depending on seasonal availability.

 Gauge, South Brisbane

-Well before Gauge was named Restaurant of the Year in the 2017 Queensland Good Food Guide, we knew it was something special.
+Well before the accolades – including this year’s chefs hat in the Australian Good Food Guide – we knew Gauge was something special.

-Though it looks more cafe than fine dining establishment, and brunch is indeed a huge drawcard here, the food being lovingly plated up at Gauge – the sister venue of Teneriffe’s hip Sourced Grocer and South Brisbane bar Maker – is nothing but five star.
+Though it looks more cafe than fine dining establishment, the food being lovingly plated up at the sister venue of Teneriffe’s hip Sourced Grocer and South Brisbane bar Maker is nothing but five star.

 Otto Ristorante, Brisbane

-Winner of Best New Restuarant in the Good Food Guide, Otto Ristorante is the first Queensland locale for the company behind Sydney’s renowned Quay and Bennelong restaurants.
+Awarded two chefs hats and Wine List of the Year in the 2019 Australian Good Food Guide, Otto Ristorante is the first Queensland locale for the company behind Sydney’s renowned Quay and Bennelong restaurants.
 Which means to say that it’s good.
 Very good.

-Overlooking Brisbane’s Story Bridge, the Southern Italian menu has been designed with the Queensland climate in mind and executes all your favourites, ilke fritto misto, prosciutto e fichi, and house-made pasta with finesse.
-The gnocchi with braised rabbit and gremolata had us at first sight.
+Overlooking Brisbane‘s Story Bridge, the Southern Italian menu has been designed with the Queensland climate in mind and executes all your favourites: oysters with lemon and black pepper granita, Villani Culatello with balsamic watermelon, and house-made pasta with finesse.

 Gerard’s Bistro, Brisbane